 It is therefore a smarter approach to start with a template but not to rely on it totally.

-How Do I Use the Balanced Scored For Strategic Management
+How Do I Use the Balanced Scorecard For Strategic Management?

 Your BSC, once developed, can provide a roadmap which you can follow in your day-to-day operations.
 However, you will need to ensure you have a Strategic Management steering committee that is consistently monitoring your progress against the plan.